hitoshi-watase/sercrod/docs/reference/directives/api.md

 Recommended approach on the server:

-- Treat Nablla-driven endpoints as JSON endpoints:
+- Treat Sercrod-driven endpoints as JSON endpoints:

   - Always accept a JSON request body for write operations.
   - Always return a JSON response for both success and application-level errors.